 The theory is that communities are formed of people with similar backgrounds, interests, and means, and therefore consumer preferences as well.
 In other words, the characteristics of interest are those that either influence consumer behavior, or are associated with it.

-Here is an excerpt from the Mosaic® USA documentation describing just one of the 19 groups, Blue Sky Boomers (L), which consists of three segments: L41:Booming and Consuming, L42:Rooted Flower Power, and L43:Homemade Happiness.
-The full description of all 19 groups and 71 segments runs over 200 pages!
+As an example, here is an excerpt from the Mosaic® USA documentation describing just one of the 19 groups, Blue Sky Boomers (L), which consists of three household segments: L41:Booming and Consuming, L42:Rooted Flower Power, and L43:Homemade Happiness.
+A full description of all 19 groups and 71 segments runs over 300 pages!

 Blue Sky Boomers are found in small towns and waterfront resorts - both seaside beaches and lakefront communities - from California to Florida.
 Many households are concentrated in the South, with the warmer weather favored by retirees.
 These Boomers are homeowners who tend to live in modestly-priced ranch houses, cottages and mobile homes.
 With childrearing days behind them, they have the discretionary cash to purchase adult toys like boats, campers and pickup trucks.
 While vacationers may swell the streets of their towns every summer, most of these year-round locals have lived at the same address for over a decade.